 During his senior year at the USC Business School, Craig wrote a business plan for a charity that would provide college scholarships to cancer survivors.
 He called it Cancer for College.
-The name came to him when he witnessed his friends getting new girlfriends, new cars and new apartments for college, and all he got was cancer for college.
 The plan earned him special honors and notoriety.
 Craig rallied 24 of his closest friends and family members to play in the opening event in 1994.
 It included a golf tournament and a BBQ in the Pollard’s backyard.
 Cancer for College proudly awarded its first scholarship totaling $500.

-With friends, family and fraternity brothers carrying the word to their network of contacts, Cancer for College made steady gains each year.
+With friends, family and fraternity brothers carrying the word to their respective network of contacts, Cancer for College made steady growth each year.
 The scholarships grew moderately as did the participation in the golf tournament.
-It was not until one of Craig’s more famous fraternity brothers got involved that things really started taking off.
+It was not until one of Craig’s more famous fraternity brothers got involved that things really started taking off for the charity.

 Live From the Delt House, it's Will Ferrell…

 Will Ferrell was a lowly pledge of the Delta Tau Delta fraternity when he first met Craig.
 Ferrell could not recount their first meeting, but he assumed it probably involved being yelled at for some silly reason long since forgotten.
 Will went on to establish himself as a comedy icon.
 Each year, as the tournament rolled around, an invitation would go out to Will.
 Despite being on the other side of the country, he never forgot his friend who had battled cancer.
 A check would arrive with a supportive note included.